-Make your very own small birdcage ornament, for your Christmas Tree or just to decorate around your house.
+Make this super cute birdcage to decorate your tree or just to embellish around your house.
+In this tutorial, I will show you how to make your very own small birdcage ornament, for your Christmas Tree or just to decorate around your house.
 It's so adorable and easy to make with the right materials!

 I originally made this tutorial for a guest post for Craft Snob, but since that blog is no longer online, I wanted to share it here so you can check it out!

 I love birdcages, but I don't like it when birds are in them =[ because they belong free and not secluded in a tiny little space, right? so the birdcages I have are just decorative.

 Because of my love for birdcages, I thought that it could be really cute to have one as an ornament.
 The best part is that once the holidays are over you can use this little birdcage to hold pens in your office or just to decorate your favorite space!

 - Galvanized Wire (I used 16 gauge, but you can use a thinner one if you want it smaller)

 - Ruler (a cutting mat is perfect to measure)

 - A glass cup

 - Spray paint or primer (if you want it in color)